HildanaW/Uber/README.md

     "This chart shows us the trend by base and month.
 We see that base B02617 has teh most trips and base B02512 has the least."
   })
   output$Heat1exp <- renderText({
-    "in this heatmap we can see that its lighter for hours 7 to8 and even lighter for hours 16 to 18.Since the label shows lighter is more trips we can coclude taht those times have more trips in a day.
+    "In this heat map we can see that its lighter for hours 7 to8 and even lighter for hours 16 to 18.Since the label shows lighter is more trips we can coclude taht those times have more trips in a day.
 Moreover, day 31 is the darkest so that has the least trips in a month."
   })
   output$Heat2exp <- renderText({
     "Darker colors in July,May and April show a decrease compare dto other months.
 This calendar view reveals how numbre of trips is affected during holidays like July 4,and Easter "